-Our rustic fireplace mantels made from salvaged and reclaimed wood beams along with Juniper logs and live edge wood slabs.
-All ethically sourced from the Pacific Northwest allows us to produce one of a kind mantels.
-We also offer rustic fireplace mantel most any size.
-The saying we have is if we do not have the size you need we can try to find it.
+What are rustic fireplace mantels?
+Fireplace mantels handmade from salvaged live edge redwood, juniper logs, and reclaimed barn wood beams.
+All ethically sourced from the Pacific Northwest allows us to produce one-of-a-kind shelves.
+We also offer a rustic fireplace mantel, most of any size.
+The saying is that if we do not have the size you need, we can try to find it.
 Yes, we also offer custom-built fireplace mantel designs and hand-forged fireplace tools.
-Also, we work with a colonial-style blacksmith an antler artist and other local handcrafters.
-Because this gives us diversity and the ability to offer other custom furniture options.
-A fireplace mantel will make or break the way a room feels.
-So choosing the correct piece is important.
+Also, we work with a colonial-style blacksmith, an antler artist, and other local handcrafted.
+Because this gives us diversity and the ability to offer additional rustic furniture options, a fireplace mantel will make or break the way a room feels.
+So choosing the correct piece is essential.
 Because of so many options, let’s see if we can help walk through the options we offer in rustic fireplace mantels.

 Rustic fireplace mantels

-Some of the most popular being the wood slab mantels.
-This style can be found in salvaged old-growth redwood, black walnut, oak, and maple.
-Although the oak and black walnut are not common and are even less common in thick pieces.
+Some of the most popular are wood slab mantels.
+This style can be found in salvaged old-growth redwood, black walnut, oak, and maple, although thick hardwood mantels are not typical.
 We mainly offer redwood and maple.
 We source all of our Redwood mantels from logs and root systems left behind on the forest floor by the turn of the century loggers.
 Also, we use big leaf maple logs as mantels.
 The wood slabs can have a live edge or not.
-By leaving the natural edge (live edge) on the mantel it creates an organic natural feel.
-But if it is milled with straight cut it is a mid-century home decor style.

 Rustic wood beams

 We like to stay true to the natural wood.
 We also use a hand-rubbed finish on our mantels.
-This allows us to bring out the natural beauty of the wood.
-We commonly use a matte finish but can as finish with a high gloss finish if you choose.
+You are allowing us to bring out the natural beauty of the wood.
+We commonly use a satin matte finish on our natural wood furniture.
 Many of our rustic fireplace mantels feature highly figured wood grain patterns and gnarly natural raw edges.
-So if a wood slab fireplace mantel fits your home decor style we look forward to working with you.
-You can see our current finished rustic fireplace mantels by visiting
+So if a wood slab fireplace mantel fits your home decor style, we look forward to working with you.
+You can see our current finished rustic fireplace mantels by visiting.

 Juniper log mantel

 Furthermore, the second most popular is our Juniper log mantel.
-Also, referred to as twisted juniper.
-They have an array of colors of creamy white to reddish-brown and black.
-Some will have a corkscrew look as the log twisted during its growing years.
-They may also have gnarly knots and deep crevasses with rich color tone transitions.
-We commonly mill these mantels with a flat top and back.
-This allows for easy mounting and a flat display shelf.
+They also refer to as twisted juniper.
+They have an array of colors from creamy white to reddish-brown and black.
+Some will have a corkscrew look like a log twisted during its growing years.
+They may also have gnarly knots, deep crevasses, and costly color tone transitions.
+We commonly mill these mantels with a flat top and back: too easy mounting and a flat display shelf.

 Reclaimed wood mantel

 We also use reclaimed wood beams salvaged from old barns and other buildings.
-They make great fireplace mantels and feature circle saw marks or hand-hewn makes.
-The most common color is brown but if exposed to sunlight they will turn gray.
-As a result of being part of a building, they will have mortise and tenon joints with hand-carved wood dowels.
-Because this style rustic fireplace mantel is classic and looks great in many home decors.
-You can use corbels to mount this style fireplace mantel or mount as if it is floating.
+They make magnificent fireplace mantels and feature circle saw marks or hand-hewn makes.
+The most common color is brown, but if exposed to sunlight, it will turn gray.
+As part of a building, they will have mortise and tenon joints with hand-carved wood dowels because this style of rustic fireplace mantel is classic and looks great in many home decors.
+You can use corbels to mount this style of fireplace mantel, or mount it as if it is floating.

-Driftwood mantels are elegant and simple but some of the most unique.
+Driftwood mantels are elegant and straightforward, but each is unique.
 These are brown to gray color tones.
-But not all driftwood makes a great fireplace mantel.
-Because our most common is from a redwood root that ended up in rivers and the ocean we are limited o inventory.
-Because we take special care in milling a flat back and top shelf and maximizing the uniqueness of the driftwood as a mantel.
+But not all driftwood makes an excellent fireplace mantel.
+Because our most common is from a redwood root that ended up in rivers and the ocean, we take special care in milling a flat back and top shelf and maximizing the uniqueness of the driftwood as a mantel.

 Custom rustic fireplace mantels

-If you are in the market for a fireplace mantel whether in new construction or updating an existing mantel give us a call or email.
-If you are in the Nashville, TN area please stop by our studio and say hi.
-Also, you can check out our rustic style rustic furniture designed and built by custom furniture maker and Kelly Maxwell.
+If you are in the market for a fireplace mantel, whether in new construction or updating an existing shelf, give us a call or email.
+If you are in the Nashville, TN, area, please stop by our studio and say hi.
+Also, you can check out our rustic style rustic furniture designed and built by custom furniture maker Kelly Maxwell.
 Consequently, the mantels on this page are examples of past projects.
-To see our current inventory visit the store online.
-If you do not see a size or style you like to contact us as we always have unfinished mantels available.
+To see our current inventory, visit the store online.
+If you do not see a size or style, you like to contact us, as we always have unfinished mantels available.